Learn headless concepts, how they map to AEM, and the theory of AEM translation.

 When we talk about a headless CMS, the CMS manages the content and continues to deliver it to consumers.
 However, by only delivering the content in a standardized fashion, a headless CMS omits the final output rendering, leaving the presentation of the content to the consuming service.

-The consuming services, be they AR experiences, a web shop, mobile experiences, progressive web apps (PWAs), etc., take in content from the headless CMS and provide their own rendering.
+The consuming services, be they AR experiences, a web shop, mobile experiences, progressive web apps (PWAs), and so on, take in content from the headless CMS and provide their own rendering.
 They take care of providing their own heads for your content.

 Omitting the head simplifies the CMS by removing complexity.
 Doing this also shifts the responsibility of rendering the content to the services that actually need the content and are often better suited to such rendering.